PhaseRush/advent-of-code/2024/README.md

 # Day 5: 6119/4007

-Was a toposort problem but I didn't feel like doing anything smart.
+Was a toposort problem, but I didn't feel like doing anything smart.
 Keep swapping until it's correct!
 Ended up doing some cool benchmarking to determine that toposort would actually be substantially slower than the brute force I took (in terms of runtime and impl time)